suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #image-layout title="Example Flash Area Layout"}

-The ability to restart an interrupted firmware update is often a requirement
+The ability to resume an interrupted firmware update is often essential
-for unattended devices and the same is true for low-end, constrained IoT devices.
+for unattended devices, including low-end, constrained IoT devices.
+To
-To fulfill this requirement it is necessary to chunk
-a firmware image into sectors and to encrypt each sector individually
+meet this requirement, a firmware image must be divided into sectors, with
-using a cipher that does not increase the size of the resulting ciphertext
+each sector encrypted individually using a cipher that does not increase
+the size of the resulting ciphertext (i.e., by avoiding the addition of
-(i.e., by not adding an authentication tag after each encrypted block).
+an authentication tag after each encrypted block).

-When an update gets aborted while the bootloader is decrypting the newly obtained
+If an update is aborted while the bootloader is decrypting the newly received
-image and swapping the sectors, the bootloader can restart where it left off.
-This
+image and swapping the sectors, the bootloader can restart from where it
-technique offers robustness and better performance.
+left off.
+This technique enhances robustness and performance.

-For this purpose, ciphers without integrity protection are used to encrypt the
+For this purpose, ciphers without integrity protection are employed to
-firmware image.
-Integrity protection of the firmware image MUST be provided
+encrypt the firmware image.
+It is crucial that integrity protection for the
-and the suit-parameter-image-digest, defined in {{Section 8.4.8.6 of
+firmware image is provided, and the suit-parameter-image-digest, defined in
-I-D.ietf-suit-manifest}}, MUST be used.
+{{Section 8.4.8.6 of I-D.ietf-suit-manifest}}, MUST be utilized.

-{{RFC9459}} registers AES Counter (AES-CTR) mode and AES Cipher Block Chaining
+{{RFC9459}} specifies the AES Counter (AES-CTR) mode and AES Cipher Block
-(AES-CBC) ciphers that do not offer integrity protection.
-These ciphers are useful
+Chaining (AES-CBC) ciphers, both of which do not provide integrity protection.
-for use cases that require firmware encryption on IoT devices.
-For many other use
+These ciphers are suitable for firmware encryption in IoT devices.
+However,
-cases where software packages, configuration information or personalization data
+for many other scenarios involving software packages, configuration information,
-need to be encrypted, the use of AEAD ciphers is RECOMMENDED.
+or personalization data, the use of AEAD ciphers is RECOMMENDED.

-The following sub-sections provide further information about the initialization vector
+The following subsections offer additional information on the selection of
-(IV) selection for use with AES-CBC and AES-CTR in the firmware encryption context.
-An
+initialization vectors (IVs) for use with AES-CBC and AES-CTR in the context
-IV MUST NOT be re-used when the same key is used.
-For this application, the IVs are
+of firmware encryption.
+An IV MUST NOT be reused when the same key is employed.
-not random but rather based on the slot/sector-combination in flash memory.
-The
+In this application, the IVs are not random but are instead based on the
-text below assumes that the block-size of AES is (much) smaller than the sector size.
-The
+slot/sector combination in flash memory.
+The discussion assumes that the
+block size of AES is significantly smaller than the sector size.
+Typically,
-typical sector-size of flash memory is in the order of KiB.
-Hence, multiple AES blocks
+flash memory sectors are measured in KiB, necessitating the decryption of
-need to be decrypted until an entire sector is completed.
+multiple AES blocks to complete the decryption of an entire sector.

 # Complete Examples

-The following manifests exemplify how to deliver encrypted payload and its
+The following manifests illustrate how to deliver an encrypted payload along
-encryption info to devices.
+with its encryption information to devices.

-HMAC-256 MAC are added in AES-KW examples using the following secret key:
+In the AES-KW examples, HMAC-256 MACs are included, utilizing the following
+secret key:

 ~~~
   'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa'